jerv13/zrcms/Notes.md

 - Refactor GetRegisterThemeComponentsBasic to use same interfaces as the rest

-- Fix caching (cache registry not componenets)
+- Fix caching (cache registry not components)
+-